 - Match: What triggered the suggestion (this is still in development and may be somewhat cryptic or not available)

-The suggestions may be somewhat imprecise and you should always check that all requirements are satisfied before clicking ADD.
-This adds the criterion to the classification, shown as a list above the SUGGESTED card.
+The suggestions may be somewhat imprecise and you should always check that all requirements are satisfied before clicking

-REQ: requirements for ACMG criteria
+# REQ: requirements for ACMG criteria

-Where possible, some of the ACMG criteria have been split into separate "requirements" (REQs) in ella.
-Each of these REQs is a necessary component for the ACMG criteria they belongs to. ella displays these REQs for information, which can be used as hints for additional criteria that may be relevant for the current variant.
+Where possible, some of the ACMG criteria have been split into separate "requirements" (REQs) in ELLA.
+Each of these REQs is a necessary component for the ACMG criteria they belongs to.
+ELLA displays these REQs for information, which can be used as hints for additional criteria that may be relevant for the current variant.

-REQs that have a match in the current variant are shown when you click the SHOW REQ button:
+REQs that have a match in the current variant are shown when you click the

-Add ACMG criterion manually
+# Add ACMG criteria manually

 This brings up a side bar where you may modify strength, comment and add any ACMG criterion:

-Set variant class
+# Set variant class

-Based on the particular ACMG criteria you have added, ella suggests a classification, shown over the list of included ACMG criteria:
+Based on the particular ACMG criteria you have added, ELLA suggests a classification, shown over the list of included ACMG criteria:

 As with suggested criteria, you are free to ignore the suggestion, and you must always actively set a classification yourself before it takes effect.
 Once you have made a decision, select the corresponding class in the pull-down menu in the section bar: